-You need to budget in order to then track your spending and know whether you are on track to achieve your budget.
+You need to budget and save money in order to then track your spending and know whether you are on track to achieve your budget.

-Your budget will reassure you that you have enough to pay your bills and eat each month and you will stop worrying so much.
+Your budget will reassure you that you have enough to pay your bills and eat each month allowing you to relax and reduce that constant anxious feeling.

 Have a rainy day fund

-When life throws you curve balls having that emergency cash will help you deal with whatever the problem is without stressing about the money side.
+When life throws you curve balls having that emergency cash will help you deal with whatever the problem is without stressing about the financial side.